 Before leaving visit the country bakery located on the premises.
 It entices with fragrant aromas of freshly baked bread and crisp pastries.
 It’s the perfect mid-morning interlude before making your way to the Windward Winery perched on a hill off a winding country road lined with aged oak trees.
 They specialize in two Pinot Noirs, labeled “Monopole”.
 Their more ‘feminine’ 2005 blend is sensuous and exquisite and their 2006 ‘teenage’ version explodes with complexity.
 Before leaving, check out their natural-made cosmetics and spa products produced by the owners’ daughter and sold at the store.

 On the road between the wineries, you’ll pass fields of horses and cows as spectacular views open up of entire hillsides and if you happen to visit in spring you’ll have the chance to see the rich splendid hues of yellow from California poppies that are in bloom.

-At the Firestone Vineyard take a tour of the wine making process.
+At the Firestone Vineyard take a tour of the winemaking process.
 If lucky, catch a glimpse of the Firestone’s eligible heir who recently acquired substantial fame as the “The Bachelor” on the television reality show.
-Should you miss him you can always console yourself with stocking up on a supply of their pinot chocolates dips and chardonnay mustards before heading back to town.
+Should you miss him you can always console yourself with stocking up on a supply of their pinot chocolate dips and chardonnay mustards before heading back to town.

 For dinner, try Artisan: a local’s favorite and the highest-quality restaurant in town.
 The owners focus on serving local, sustainable ingredients and regional American cooking.
 There is a farmers market in Paso Robles every day of the week to ensure the freshest ingredients.